Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

   range as 2^12 bytes, and you can change the ``protection``, ``order``, ``base_addr`` according to your memory assignments
-* Exception delegation from default M mode to S mode is also provided in this demo, when it violates sPMP check.When exception occurs, the dump info including ``scause``, ``sdcause``, and ``sepc`` can be observed by serial console, which explains the exception cause of SPMP permission violation, and shows which asm instruction triggers the violation
+* Exception delegation from default M mode to S mode is also provided in this demo, when it violates sPMP check.When exception occurs, the print info including ``scause``, ``sepc`` can be observed by serial console, which explains the exception cause of SPMP permission violation, and shows which asm instruction triggers the violation
 * In the application code, there is a macro called ``TRIGGER_SPMP_VIOLATION_MODE`` to control the sPMP working feature: